arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 </div>

 #### Mini PCIe Connector and Cellular Capability
 The Portenta Max Carrier has a built-in cellular capability and includes a Mini PCIe slot (J8) that allows for the integration of optional 4G modules with GNSS capabilities.
 This slot supports USB, I2C, USIM interfaces and allows the system to add cellular connectivity and GNSS functionality.

-The Mini PCIe interface on the Portenta Mid Carrier is characterized by optimization with cellular and GNSS modules, supporting multiple communication protocols and power management features.
-It enables IoT, remote monitoring and edge computing applications with reliable connectivity.
+The **Arduino Pro 4G Module** is a module that provides cellular connectivity and GNSS functionality.
+It is a Cat.4 modem mini PCIe card available in two variants:

+- Pro 4G GNSS Module Global variant (TPX00200)
+- Pro 4G Module EMEA variant (TPX00201)

+These modules deliver high speed LTE connectivity with download speeds of up to 150 Mbps and upload speeds of up to 50 Mbps.
+They also support backward compatibility with 3G and 2G networks, ensuring reliable coverage across diverse locations.

 An **external power source of 6 V to 36 V is required** to use the Mini PCIe connector to maintain stable operation, especially for high-power consumption applications.
-To enable the Mini PCIe interface on the Portenta Max Carrier, the **PCIE ENABLE (PWM6)** pin requires 3.3 V and a compatible Mini PCIe module.
-The PCIE ENABLE (PWM6) is the 33rd pin of the High-Density Connector (HDC) Stacker Connector (J5).

 <div style="background-color: #FFFFE0; border-left: 6px solid #FFD700; margin: 20px 0; padding: 15px;">
 <p style="text-align: justify;">